gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github.md

 ## Build Hugo With GitHub Action

-GitHub execute your software development workflows.
-Everytime you push your code on the Github repository, Github Action will build the site automatically.
+GitHub executes your software development workflows.
+Everytime you push your code on the Github repository, Github Actions will build the site automatically.

 Create a file in `.github/workflows/gh-pages.yml` containing the following content (based on https://github.com/marketplace/actions/hugo-setup ):